PublicSoftTools

 Disallow: /*.json$ # Block all URLs ending in .json

-Allow: /api/public/ # Allow this specific API path
+Allow: /api/v2/public/ # But allow this specific public API path

 Crawl budget is the number of URLs Googlebot will crawl on your site within a given time window.
-For large sites (millions of pages), crawl budget directly affects how quickly new or updated content appears in search results.
+For most sites under 10,000 pages, crawl budget is not a concern — Google will crawl all your pages.
+For large sites (100,000+ pages), crawl budget directly affects how quickly new or updated content appears in search results.

 Blocking AI Training Bots

 Several AI companies crawl the web to build training datasets.
-These bots respect robots.txt — blocking them is as simple as adding a named user-agent rule:
+These bots respect robots.txt.
+To block them without affecting search engine crawling:

 User-agent: GPTBot